jacksonbull87/bull-analytics/blog3/README.md

 <img align="right" width="1000" height="500" src="https://github.com/jacksonbull87/bull-analytics/blob/main/blog3/visuals/tw_f21.jpeg">

+#### Key-Takeaways

+- No artist in this data sample moved from the middle 50% to the top 25% of total followers
+- Olivia Rodrigo is the only artist in this sample to double their followers from Dec.
+31 - Jan.
+21

 ### Instagram Insights
 <img align="left" width="1000" height="500" src="https://github.com/jacksonbull87/bull-analytics/blob/main/blog3/visuals/ig_f31.jpeg">

 <img align="right" width="1000" height="500" src="https://github.com/jacksonbull87/bull-analytics/blob/main/blog3/visuals/ig_f21.jpeg">

+#### Key-Takeaways

+- Olivia Rodrigo is the only artist in this sample to move from the middle 50% to the top 25% of total IG followers
+- Olivia Rodrigo is one of two artists in this sample who doubled their IG followers.
+The other artist is Papu DJ & L-Gante whose song, L-Gante Rkt, spent 35 days on the chart versus just 12 days for Drivers License.
+- Despite Papu DJ and L-Gante doubling their followers to 17k, they still fall short of the median value (298k)

 ### Tiktok Insights
 <img align="left" width="1000" height="500" src="https://github.com/jacksonbull87/bull-analytics/blob/main/blog3/visuals/tk_f31.jpeg">

 <img align="right" width="1000" height="500" src="https://github.com/jacksonbull87/bull-analytics/blob/main/blog3/visuals/tk_f21.jpeg">

+#### Key-Takeaways

+- Olivia Rodrigo is the only artist in this sample to move from the middle 50% to the top 25% of total IG followers
+- Olivia Rodrigo is one of two artists in this sample who doubled their Tiktok followers.
+The other artist is Erica Banks whose song, Buss It, spent 33 days on the chart versus just 12 days for Drivers License.
+- Despite having doubled her Tiktok followers, Banks still falls short of the median value (1 million followers) with only 55k Tiktok followers